 Who Is George Lucas?

-Director George Lucas was born on May 14, 1944, in Modesto, California.
-He grew up in the suburbs, which inspired his 1973 film American Graffiti.
+Director George Lucas is an American filmmaker and writer.
 He studied cinematography at the University of Southern California and caught the eye of Francis Ford Coppola, who helped him enter the film business.
 Lucas is best known for writing and directing Star Wars and creating the Indiana Jones series, as well as founding the Industrial Light & Magic special effects company.

 Now that Lucas had won back the confidence of his supporters, he set out to make a children's Saturday morning serial that would be part fairy tale, part Flash Gordon and complete fantasy and adventure set in the imaginary frontier of outer space.
 The project eventually evolved into a full-length feature entitled Star Wars.
 Released in May 1977, Star Wars blew audiences away with its awe-inspiring special effects, fantastical landscapes, captivating characters (the erroneous pairing of two bumbling droids providing, ironically, the most heart and comic relief) and the familiar resonance of popular myth and fairy tale.
 Made for $11 million, the film grossed over $513 million worldwide during its original release.

 Lucas continued the story of the Jedi Knights and the Dark Side in The Empire Strikes Back (1980) and The Return of the Jedi (1983).
 In the meantime, he set up a state-of-the-art special effects company, Industrial Light & Magic (ILM), as well as a sound studio, Skywalker Sound, and began to execute more and more control over the finished product of his films.
 He eventually built his own moviemaking "empire" outside of the controlling influence of Hollywood in the hills of Marin Country, California.